Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Proofs for quantum spin chains

 The most nontrivial aspects of the notions introduced in the general framework are those related to clustering.
-We now show that the strongest clustering notions are all satisfied in the context of quantum chains. \begin{theorem} Both the quantum spin chain dynamical system $\hi,\lo$, and its extension to all time evolutes $\hi,\h\lo$ (see Remark \ref{remstable}), are space-like $\infty$-clustering (Definition \ref{deflr}), and the time evolution group $\tau$ is differentiably clustering (Definition \ref{deficlusgroup}). \end{theorem}
+We now show that the strongest clustering notions are all satisfied for quantum chain systems, whenever the state is appropriately sizeably clustering.
+This includes all KMS states.
+Below we assume $\omega$ to be space-time translation invariant,